 The path into the canyon skirts the left edge of the cliff and then drops you down at the entrance.
 You can walk through the river (something you will eventually have to do anyway) or criss-cross the creek at first.

-The water is quite shallow at first, only up to your ankles unless there has been significant rainfall.
-It’s pretty cold, but even walking just before winter, it didn’t bother me at all.
-If you’re visiting in cool weather and are worried about it, wear neoprene socks, they really saved us on the Narrows hike in Zion.
+If you’re visiting in cool weather and are worried about it, wear neoprene socks, they saved us on the Narrows hike in Zion.

-It really is a magical scene with all the wow factor.
+Inside the slot it really is magical with real wow factor.
 You’re also very likely to have it all to yourself, which is yet another reason this place is so special.

-It’s very easy walking, we’ve been in quite a few water filled canyons and often there are slippery rocks to contend with, in River Caves it’s almost all sand making it a complete breeze.
-There are one or two logs around but they’re easily avoidable.
+It’s very easy walking, we’ve been in quite a few water filled canyons and often there are slippery rocks to contend with, in River Caves there is quite a lot of sand and the rocks generally aren’t slippery.

-After 60m you’ll appear at an opening with plenty of trees and ferns which has more of a cave like feeling, before you head into another dark slot.
+After 60m you’ll appear at an opening with plenty of trees and ferns which has more of a cave like feeling, before you head into another dark section.

 The dry route or wet route!